 Available through Microsoft Stores and a variety of retail partners, Xbox All Access enables you to purchase an Xbox console, be it the new machines or a current-gen Xbox One S, on a monthly plan with no upfront cost.
 And, after 24-months of payments, it's yours to keep.

 It includes the console and Xbox Game Pass Ultimate - which includes more than 200 Xbox One, Xbox 360, original Xbox and, soon, Xbox Series X/S games to download and play at no extra cost.
-You also get access to more than 100 PC games, Xbox Live Gold for online play, Cloud Gaming to play games on an Android device and, from November, EA Play, which adds a stack of extra free games and trials.
+You also get access to more than 100 PC games, Xbox Live Gold for online play, Cloud Gaming to play games on an Android device and EA Play, which adds a stack of extra free games and trials.

 How much is Xbox All Access?

 - $22.99 or £19.99 over 24-months (Xbox One S 1TB console, Xbox Game Pass Ultimate)

 - $24.99 or £20.99 over 24-months (Xbox Series S console, Xbox Game Pass Ultimate)

 - $34.99 or £28.99 over 24-months (Xbox Series X console, Xbox Game Pass Ultimate)

 So from £20.99/$24.99 per month, you can get a next-generation machine - the Xbox Series S (usually £249/$299) - in addition to Xbox Game Pass Ultimate (usually £10.99/$14.99 per month).
 The deal is cheaper than buying the console and paying for the membership separately.